 Bellevue is proud to be a "City in a park," with 2,800 acres of parks and open space.
 The forests in our parks help keep our waters healthy and provide homes for wildlife.
 It's the trees in our neighborhoods, though, that make this city truly special.
 Two-thirds of all trees in Bellevue are on residential land.

 Bellevue's estimated 1.4 million trees provide health and economic benefits, increase property values and traffic safety, reduce crime, filter out air pollution, limit stormwater runoff and improve water quality.
-Trees are also essential to the protection of salmon habitat because they provide shade along streams and preserve water quality by preventing erosion.
+The trees are also essential to the protection of salmon habitat because they provide shade along streams and preserve water quality by preventing erosion.

 Suggest Planting Locations and Heritage Trees